Kinisnotthatking/Kinisnotthatking/README.md

   <h3>📖 Recent Blogs</h3>
   <a href="https://kintk.notion.site/From-Fitness-to-Anti-Aging-2a83a0e3d6f84fc6992a658814e930dc">A Comprehensive Guide for Men - Integrating Fitness, Nutrition, and Skincare Strategies</a>

-  <a href="https://kintk.notion.site/The-Murdered-Masculinity-8b6710a7553d468fa9cf9d4fa68bf6fb">The Murdered Masculinit - Film Review of The Power of the Dog</a>
+  <a href="https://kintk.notion.site/The-Murdered-Masculinity-8b6710a7553d468fa9cf9d4fa68bf6fb">The Murdered Masculinity - Film Review of The Power of the Dog</a>
  <h3>Recent P5.js Project</h3>
   <a href="https://editor.p5js.org/Kinisnotthatking/full/5wo2nShWd">Dream Sunset</a>
 </p>